baaspoolsllc/nodies-batch-send/README.md

 3. Fill out `addresses.csv` in `input` folder with the addresses you'd like to send to

-4. Add your wallet PPK to the `input` folder with the specified name `wallet.json`
+4. Add  `wallet.json` in `input` folder.
+This is the wallet generated from https://wallet.pokt.network and the wallet you'll be sending out of.

 5. Run the script